 Cabernet Franc: A smooth dry red wine with nice tannin structure and a touch of oak on the sides of the tongue.
 There is a hint of leather in the middle.
 This wine is intentionally non-filtered.
 Pairs nicely with ham and any red meat, yet has the flexibility to pair with stronger cheeses and does not overpower the palate for a relaxing glass at the end of the day.

-Blaufrankisch: A dry red wine with good tannin structure throughout the mouth.
+Blaufrankisch: (Sold out) A dry red wine with good tannin structure throughout the mouth.
 Many tasters comment, “This would go with a grilled steak!”
 It exhibits currant and leather followed by a smooth finish with a nice balance.
 Serve at room temperature with a strong cheese, a smoked meat dish, or nice to have in your glass when that roast comes out of the oven.

 Semi-Sweet Vidal: Enough sweetness given to this white wine by its own non-fermented juice mellows the acidity of this naturally tart wine.
 Yet it retains a little green apple taste to make it interesting.
 This wine seems to call, “Grab some fresh apples, pears, Swiss cheese, a French baguette, and take me to the deck!”